 Right To Play promotes the involvement of all children and youth.
 We believe that the power of play can transform a child’s life.
 That’s why we are working in the most disadvantaged areas engaging girls, persons with disabilities, children affected by HIV/AIDS, street children, former child combatants and refugees.

 WHAT DO WE DO?
 WE EDUCATE.

 We Help Children Learn.We improve academic performance by using games as a tool for education, fostering physical, cognitive and social development.

 We Promote Health by encouraging physical fitness, mobilizing communities around national health issues, and educating about disease prevention priorities including HIV/AIDS, malaria and immunization.

-We Build Peace by teaching conflict resolution and peace building skills, while helping heal children and communities affected by war.We Develop Communities by engaging local staff and volunteers and partnering with local organizations to build infrastructure.
+We Build Peace by teaching conflict resolution and peace building skills, while helping heal children and communities affected by war.We Develop Communities by engaging local staff and volunteers and partnering with local organisations to build infrastructure

 We reach one million children in regular weekly activities and 49% of those children are female.
 Right To Play is in more than 20 countries including programmes in Benin, Burundi, Canada, China, Ethiopia, Ghana, Jordan, Lebanon, Liberia, Mali, Mozambique, Pakistan, Palestinian Territories (West Bank and Gaza), Peru, Rwanda, South Sudan, Tanzania, Thailand and Uganda.

 HOW DO WE DO IT?

 Our programmes are facilitated by more than 600 international staff and 13,500 volunteer Coaches.
 Coaches are local leaders and teachers who are trained in our specially designed programming.
 They implement the programmes based on the needs of their communities.
 We also encourage leadership at all ages by providing youth with unique opportunities.
 Junior Leaders, some as young as eight years old, become empowered through participating in Right To Play programmes.